EOF-Hackspace/website-src/index.md

 Our aim is to support the Maker community by offering a workshop designed and operated by the community itself.

-We are now officially open and have started working on supporting the following work loads:
+We are now officially open and equipped (to varying degrees) for:

 * Wood working
 * Electronics